Run Successful Golf Outings with these Free Golf Tournament Planning Resources

 Step 9: Organizing the Awards Banquet

-Hosting a golf tournament awards banquet offers an opportunity to thank your attendees and sponsors for participating and offer recognition for the best players or fundraisers of your event.
+Hosting a golf tournament awards banquet offers an opportunity to thank your attendees and sponsors for participating and offer recognition for your event’s best players or fundraisers.
 It is also a great chance to share your cause and achievements.
 Remember that some golfers are just being introduced to your organization.
 The banquet can be a full sit-down dinner reception or something less formal – such as a BBQ or taco line.

-When done well, the awards banquet also offers an opportunity to significantly increase the funds raised at your outing.
+When done well, the awards banquet also offers an opportunity to increase the funds raised at your outing significantly.
 Individual tickets or tables can be sold to those not attending your outing.
 This gives partners and non-golfers a chance to enjoy the fundraising event.

 Fundraising raffles are a great way to raise money and engage attendees that are not playing in the tournament but attending the reception.
 The success of your raffle relies on great raffle prizes, so raffles also mean an extra effort towards in-kind sponsorship acquisition.
 If impressive prizes are lacking, you should also consider purchasing prizes.
 We offer amazing and one of a kind vacation packages for sale.